chrislutsko/chrislutsko.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-\* articles with an asterisk are AI-assisted
+\* articles with an asterisk contain proofs derived with the assistance of AI.

 ***<u>Preprints:</u>***